sleire/etrm/README.md

 Output S4 objects of type "CPPI", "DPPI", "OBPI", "SHPI" and "SLPI", with methods "show", "summary" and "plot".

+### Use cases for the **CTRM** package
+- Forward curves for market representation and non-standard pricing
-### Dynamic hedging strategies for
+- Trading strategies for price risk management
-- Long and short hedgers
-- Back testing and decision support for traded contracts
+  - Back testing
+  - Monte carlo experiments
+  - Trading

 ### Install from GitHub
 ```